Custodial/Grounds Maintenance Position (Overnight Shift) – (Full-Time)

 Posted: April 29, 2014

 Responsibilities: Responsible for coordinating the Zoo’s group ticket program for groups of 15+ visitors for all of the attractions within the Zoo and seasonal catered event reservations.
 Reports to Director, Sales and Private Events.
 Includes working closely with other members of the Sales team and various internal Zoo departments (i.e., security, food service, public relations, finance, welcome desk, guest services) to communicate and understand all details related to the program and fulfill client requests.
 Staff and coordinate operations of the Group Sales ticket desk during the Zoo’s peak season.
 Analyze and report sales data.
 Responsible for initiating sales calls and conducting site tours.
 Update website and printed materials.
 Maintain good front-line customer service and client relations.

 Qualifications: Bachelor’s degree or an equivalent level of customer service/sales experience and a valid driver’s license is required.
 Qualified candidates must possess strong administrative, math, interpersonal and organizational skills along with a working knowledge of the Microsoft Office suite of products.
 Must be positive, energetic, and capable of working under pressure and possess ability to set priorities, handle multiple tasks and work independently.
 Candidates must be able to lift and carry up to 25 lbs for 50 yards, stand and walk for extended periods of time, work outdoors in all weather conditions, and be willing to work evenings, holidays and weekends.
 All successful candidates for this position will be required to submit to a criminal background check and drug test.

-Staff Veterinarian - (Full-Time)
+Curator, Primates – (Full-Time)